 - people don’t like short stories because, for some, “it is too much fag to get used to a new set of characters with every story”.
 Orwell says on this one that the blame lies as much with the writers as the readers: “Most modern short stories, English and American”, he says, “are utterly lifeless and worthless”.
 Those that “are stories”, such as by D.H.
 Lawrence, are, he says, “popular enough”.

 I don’t think the second point is true today (at least in Australia), but I suspect that the first and third still have some credence.
 Again and again I hear in bookgroups, “let’s not do a classic” and “I don’t like short stories”.
-Of course, there are exceptions (moi, for example!) but I think the rule still applies.
+Of course, there are exceptions (my bookgroup, for example, likes to do a classic a year!) but I think the rule still applies.
 Will it be ever thus?

 * Have you noticed how Jane Austen is more often than not referred to with both her names while the fellas often aren’t?
 We comfortably talk about Shakespeare, Dickens, and Wordsworth, but far less so of Austen.
 Chivalry?
 Sexism?
 Odd isn’t it?